Course 16 – Summer School on Campus

 Course Description

-This course explores afresh Roman Baroque art, questioning its conception and historical significance and exploring its patronage and blossoming art market.
-Our investigation takes its lead in the year 1600, a crucial turning point in the Roman careers of Michelangelo Merisi da Caravaggio and Annibale Carracci.
+This course explores Roman Baroque art afresh, investigating its conception and historical significance, its patronage and burgeoning art market.
+We begin in the year 1600, a crucial turning point in the Roman careers of Michelangelo Merisi da Caravaggio and Annibale Carracci.

-Furthermore, close encounters with paintings and drawings held at The National Gallery, The British Museum and The Courtauld Print Room will cast brighter light on the notions of ‘genius’ and artistic ingenuity in the age of the Baroque.
-Our artists’ search for fame will be ultimately understood in the broader context of today’s rediscoveries and contemporary art market.
+In close encounters with paintings and drawings in the National Gallery, The British Museum and the Courtauld’s print room we will seek to understand contemporary notions of ‘genius’ and artistic ingenuity.
+Our artists’ search for fame will be set into the context of today’s artistic rediscoveries and the twenty-first century art market.

 Lecturer's Biography